rdsea/bigdataplatforms/tutorials/basickafka/README.md

 # Installing and running Apache Kafka

 >Note: In this tutorial, we use Apache Kafka without the Zookepper dependency.
->For [setting up Kafka with Zookeeper you can use the old tutorial](https://github.com/rdsea/bigdataplatforms/tree/331ae2516d9accf32e9dbcbda1a7c94795d17e49/tutorials/basickafka) or check document from Kafka
+>For [setting up Kafka with Zookeeper you can use the old tutorial](https://github.com/rdsea/bigdataplatforms/tree/331ae2516d9accf32e9dbcbda1a7c94795d17e49/tutorials/basickafka) or check the document from Kafka Website.

 ## Introduction